 A material variation in the value of the U.S. dollar against the principal European and Asian currencies which have a material impact on us could result in a favorable impact on our net income in the case of an appreciation of the U.S. dollar, or a negative impact on our net income if the U.S. dollar depreciates relative to these currencies.
-For example, the appreciation registered by the U.S. dollar in 2000 against the principal European and Asian currencies (excluding the Japanese yen, which appreciated compared to the U.S. dollar) resulted in a favorable impact on results of operations for 2000, because of the favorable impact on cost of sales and operating expenses.
-In addition, the balance sheet impact of translation adjustments has been, and may be expected to continue to be, material from period to period.
+For example, the appreciation registered by the U.S. dollar in 2000 against the principal European and Asian currencies (excluding the Japanese yen, which appreciated compared to the U.S. dollar) resulted in a favorable impact on results of operations for 2000, because of the favorable impact of translation adjustments has been, and may be expected to continue to be, material from period to period.
 Our policy is to monitor and cover a portion of our exchange rate exposure, and we manage our operations to mitigate, but not eliminate, the positive or negative impact of exchange rate fluctuations.